 - 2. Reductionism and Platonism with Respect to Time

 - 6. Presentism, Eternalism, and the Growing Block Theory

 - 8. The Dynamic and the Static Theory

 - Academic Tools

 - Related Entries

 Suggestions for Further Reading: Aristotle, De Interpretatione, Ch.
-9; Besson and Hattiangadi forthcoming; Lewis 1986a; Markosian 1995; McCall 1994; Miller 2005; Sullivan forthcoming; Taylor 1992, Ch.
-6; Torre 2011; van Inwagen 1983, Ch.
-2.
+9; Barnes and Cameron 2009; Boethius, The Consolation of Philosophy, Book V; Crisp 2007; Evans 1985; Lewis 1986; Markosian 1995; McCall 1994; Miller 2005; Richard 1981; Sullivan 2014; Taylor 1992; Torre 2011; Van Inwagen 1983.

 What if one day things everywhere ground to a halt?
 What if birds froze in mid-flight, people froze in mid-sentence, and planets and subatomic particles alike froze in mid-orbit?
 What if all change, throughout the entire universe, completely ceased for a period of, say, one year?
 Is such a thing possible?

-Suggestions for Further Reading: Alexander 1956k; Arntzenius 2012; Coope 2001; Newton-Smith 1980; Shoemaker 1969.
+Suggestions for Further Reading: Alexander 1956; Ariew 2000; Arntzenius 2012; Coope 2001; Mitchell 1993; Newton, Philosophical Writings; Newton-Smith 1980; Shoemaker 1969.